Commando Ninja: Soundtrack

 The film's soundtrack score was composed by Thomas Cappeau and features songs by synthwave musicians Cobra Copter, Flash Arnold, and OGRE.
 The title theme song is by German synthwave artist Volt Age.
 The official soundtrack was released digitally on Bandcamp and in vinyl form by Enjoy the Ride Records on 14 December 2018.

-While conceptualising Commando Ninja, Combes researched several synthwave artists on SoundCloud before discovering OGRE's 2014 album 195, which contains tracks that perfectly fit Combes' vision for the film.
+While conceptualizing Commando Ninja, Combes researched several synthwave artists on SoundCloud before discovering OGRE's 2014 album 195, which contains tracks that perfectly fit Combes' vision for the film.
 The soundtrack was also influenced by that of the 2015 short film Kung Fury.

 In composing the score, Cappeau drew inspiration from Jerry Goldsmith and Paul Hertzog, who extensively used synthesizers on Rambo: First Blood Part II and Bloodsport, respectively.
 To give the score an authentic '80s feel without sounding like a modern tribute, Cappeau used old, discontinued synthesizers from that era.

 Track listing

-Comic book
+Adaptions

 Commando Ninja: Back in 'Nam is a comic book prequel that takes place 12 years before the film.
 The comic book is written by Gerardo Preciado and drawn by Luis Rivera, and was released in digital format in mid-2019.

-Prequel
+A novelized version of the original screenplay, using the same title, was written by Brian G. Berry.

 Hopkins is a prequel short film with Allier reprising his role as the titular character.
 Released on YouTube on 13 November 2020, the short film is set in 1978 New York City, where Hopkins becomes a vigilante following a string of homeless veteran murders.